open-mmlab/mmsegmentation/docs/tutorials/new_modules.md

 ## Develop new components

-We basically categorize model components into 4 types.
+There are mainly 2 types of components in MMSegmentation.

-- backbone: usually an FCN network to extract feature maps, e.g., ResNet, MobileNet.
+- backbone: usually stacks of convolutional network to extract feature maps, e.g., ResNet, HRNet.
-- neck: the component between backbones and heads, e.g., FPN, PAFPN.
-- head: the component for specific tasks, e.g., bbox prediction and mask prediction.
+- head: the component for semantic segmentation map decoding.
-- roi extractor: the part for extracting RoI features from feature maps, e.g., RoI Align.

 ### Add new backbones